New Carrollton station

-New Carrollton station is a joint Washington Metro, MARC, and Amtrak station just outside the city limits of New Carrollton, Prince George's County, Maryland located at the eastern end of the Metro's Orange and Silver Lines.
-The station will also serve as the eastern terminus of the Purple Line, currently under construction, and is adjacent to the Capital Beltway.
+New Carrollton station is a joint Washington Metro, MARC, and Amtrak station just outside the city limits of New Carrollton, Prince George's County, Maryland.
+It is the eastern terminus of the Metro Orange Line and one branch of the Silver Line.
+It will also be the eastern terminus of the under-construction Purple Line when it opens in late 2027.
+The station is adjacent to the Capital Beltway.

 Beneath the Metro station platform, a waiting room serves Amtrak's Northeast Regional, Vermonter, and Palmetto trains, as well as MARC's Penn Line trains.
 The New Carrollton Rail Yard is nearby.

 Greyhound, a nationwide intercity bus company, also stops at the station on routes serving Richmond, Washington, Philadelphia, New York City, Pittsburgh, and points beyond.